rpavlenko/CodersCamp2021-Project2-ExpensesApp/README.md

 ### New / Edit Position Page

 On this views user can fill/change all details for input.
-- Date
+- date
 - income or expense
 - category (from this view user can create as well new category)
-- value of user's input
+- value of user's amount
 - add attachment (eg. bill)

 ![](./src/assets/readme/newposition.png 'New position page')